 There is one important group of cacti however that requires shady conditions, or at least filtered light.
-These are the epiphytes that come from the humid and shaded rainforest's of South America such as the Christmas cacti – Schlumbergera bridgesii and Rhipsalidopsis gaertneri.
+These are the epiphytes that come from the humid and shaded rain forests of South America such as the Christmas cactus – Schlumbergera bridgesii and Rhipsalidopsis gaertneri.

 For related articles click onto the following links: